*Configure a Pod to Use a PersistentVolume for Storage

 Look again at the PersistentVolume:

-Now the output shows a STATUS
+Now the output shows a STATUS of Bound.

 Look at the PersistentVolumeClaim:

-The output shows that the PersistentVolumeClaim is bound to your PersistentVolume, task-pv-volume
+The output shows that the PersistentVolumeClaim is bound to your PersistentVolume, task-pv-volume.

 The next step is to create a Pod that uses your PersistentVolumeClaim as a volume.